joshbegley/nyt-latest/README.md

 **Man City reach verbal agreement with Frankfurt to sign Marmoush**\
-`Manchester City have reached a verbal agreement with Eintracht Franfurt for the transfer of forward Omar Marmoush.`\
+`Manchester City have reached a verbal agreement with Eintracht Frankfurt for the transfer of forward Omar Marmoush.`\
 https://nytimes.com/athletic/6047775/2025/01/16/omar-marmoush-transfer-manchester-city/

 **Blinken is shouted down over Gaza as he insists cease-fire deal is on track.**\